 memory_limit = 64M

-You don’t need to apply the change to all three files.
+You don’t need to apply the changes to all three files.
 Start with wp-config.php, save it, and check your WordPress site again.
 If it doesn’t fix the problem, move on to the next file.

 Next, you should adjust the maximum execution time allowed.
-If the white screen of death didn’t come with a note recommending an increase of execution time, start with 60 seconds.
+If the White Screen of Death didn’t come with a note recommending a specific increase in your execution time, start with 60 seconds.

 There are two files in which you can make this change, starting with .htaccess.
 Add the following:

 php_value max_execution_time 60